Social Bias in Popular Question-Answering Benchmarks: Related Works

 \section{Related Works}

 LLMs reproduce stereotypical associations~\citep{nadeem-etal-2021-stereoset, kotek2023gender} and achieve different levels of accuracy for examples referring to different social groups in downstream-tasks~\citep{park-etal-2018-reducing, kiritchenko-mohammad-2018-examining}, such as QA~\citep{parrish-etal-2022-bbq, jin-etal-2024-kobbq}.
 They exhibit biases related to gender and occupation~\citep{rudinger-etal-2018-gender, sun-etal-2019-mitigating}, race, religion, and sexuality~\citep{sheng-etal-2021-societal}.
-These biases can lead to representational and allocational harms~\cite{barocas2017problem, DBLP:conf/acl/BlodgettBDW20}.
+These biases can lead to \textit{representational} and \textit{allocational harms}~\cite{barocas2017problem, DBLP:conf/acl/BlodgettBDW20}.
 With the increasing significance of LLMs in the context of knowledge technologies, more recent works have also been discussing their potential of exacerbating epistemic injustice \citep{kraft2024knowledge, DBLP:journals/ethicsit/HelmBKG24, kay2024epistemic}.
-Sources of bias are non-representative training data, the training or inference algorithm, the deployment context and user interface, as well as evaluation with unrepresentative benchmarks~\citep{gallegos2024bias, suresh2021framework, bowman2021what}.
-Age, gender, race, educational background, and first language of an annotator can influence their annotations and, consequently, the ground truths used to train and evaluate models~\citep{pei-jurgens-2023-annotator, al-kuwatly-etal-2020-identifying}.
-Hence, crowdworker samples with low demographic diversity produce datasets of correspondingly low diversity and generalizability~\citep{geva-etal-2019-modeling}.
+Sources of bias are the training data, the training or inference algorithm, the deployment context and user interface, as well as evaluation with unrepresentative benchmarks~\citep{gallegos2024bias, suresh2021framework}. ~\citet{bowman2021what} identified that benchmarks are built on top of socially biased datasets, and that systems can improve their scores by adopting correspondingly biased heuristics.~\citet{raji2021ai} criticize that the universality claim of certain AI benchmarks masks their inevitable situatedness and value-ladenness~\citep{haraway1988situated}.
+For instance, age, gender, race, educational background, and first language of an annotator can influence their annotations and, consequently, the ground truths used to train and evaluate models~\citep{pei-jurgens-2023-annotator, al-kuwatly-etal-2020-identifying}.
+Crowdworker groups with low demographic diversity produce datasets of correspondingly low diversity and generalizability~\citep{geva-etal-2019-modeling}.
 Moreover, clients of third-party crowdwork services tend to inject annotations with their own world views~\citep{miceli2022dispositif}.
+The situatedness of benchmarks manifests itself in dataset biases, such as in the lack of coverage of "non-Western contexts"~\citep[][p.7]{raji2021ai}, under-representation of non-cis gender identities, and non-white racial identities.